scorpionlabs-cloud/ocicareport/README.md

 OCI may or may not expose an exact available-instance count depending on tenancy, region, and capacity-report behavior.

-When OCI exposes an exact count, `ocareport` calculates:
+When OCI exposes an exact count, `ocicareport` calculates:

 ```text
 OCPU   = available_count * instance_ocpus